Help Identify the Next Bishop of Chelmsford

 As well as the six representatives from the diocese, the Crown Nominations Commission also includes both Archbishops, (or their nominees) and six national representatives, three lay and three ordained, elected from and by the General Synod.
 The Archbishop’s Secretary for Appointments and the Prime Minister’s Appointments Secretary are non-voting members of the Commission.
 The Archbishop of Canterbury will chair the Commission.

-You are invited to share your views and names of potential candidates with our Crown Nominations Commission representatives.
+You are also invited to share your views and names of potential candidates with our Crown Nominations Commission representatives.
 To do so you can:

 Write to: The Crown Nominations Commission Representatives, The Diocese of Chelmsford, 53 New Street, Chelmsford, CM1 1AT